rev-net/memo/pitch.md

 ### Ideal partners

-We're open to partners who want to help with growth strategies.
+Anyone is welcome, though we want to especially encourage partners who want to help with growth strategies and could see themselves using revnets in other areas of their portfolio.
 We (folks from around the Juicebox community) are about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
 We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

+We want to invite both token-confortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.

 ### Roadmap

 1. Grow by facilitating growth.
 Help revnets accept more money by building great products like [revnet.app](https://www.revnet.app) and offering services to offchain institutions which allow them to participate in revnets.
-2. In 8 years, once there are hundreds of billion dollar networks running as revnets, IPO to give conventional financial markets exposure to $REV.
+2. In 8 years, once there are hundreds of billion dollar networks running as revnets, consider either heading towards an IPO explicitly to give conventional financial markets exposure to $REV and the rest of RRG's revnet-based portfolio, or skipping to step 3.
-3. In 15 years, consider cashing out of $REV positions and offering buybacks – doing so will consolidate the $REV network's value towards remaining holders.
+3. In 15 years, consider cashing out of $REV and other positions and offering buybacks – doing so will consolidate the $REV network's value towards remaining holders.

+### Spend

+RRG will use the bulk of the $REV it earns to support the launch, security, and marketing of revnet.app and associated revnets over the next 3 years.
+We will use some of the $REV to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead), rob (legal).

 ## $REV